Mihai-07/Assembly-Code-Assistant/README.md

-# LLM-Powered Assembly Assistant
+# Assembly-Code-Assistant

-Welcome to the **LLM-Powered Assembly Documentation Tool**!
+Welcome to **Assembly-Code-Assistant**!
 This project is an interactive, AI-powered assistant designed to help you explore and understand the Assembly programming language, with a focus on x86 Assembly.
 The assistant leverages large language models and a vector database of Assembly documentation to provide context-aware answers to your questions.

 ## Features